 Tools to check your Phishing

-Use the CyberFurl public security report when you want to see the live signal on a real domain, and then step back to the See the email authentication feature page when you need the wider workflow around posture, monitoring, or remediation.
+Use the Brand Protection Monitoring as an advanced phishing link checker when you want to see the live signal on a real domain.
+Running a simulated phishing test regularly ensures your organization remains resilient against sophisticated social engineering.
+Step back to the Brand Protection Solution page when you need the wider workflow around posture, monitoring, or remediation.
 That combination is usually much more useful than reading the standard in isolation.

 What's the difference between phishing and spear phishing?